 3. Crimson clover

-Crimson clover is an excellent annual groundcover or cover crop.
+Crimson clover is an excellent annual groundcover or cover crop, according to Michigan State University.
 As a nitrogen fixer, it makes nitrogen more readily available for other plants, like sunflowers.
 Plus, its sprawling foliage prevents weed growth, and its lovely little flowers attract pollinators and other beneficial insects, making it a great complementary companion for sunflowers.

 4. Corn

 Corn and sunflowers make surprisingly good companions.
-Both being tall, they don’t compete for sunlight, and their roots don’t compete for nutrients either.
-Rather, sunflowers attract ladybugs and pollinators, and some claim they even improve the flavor and yield of corn.
+Being tall, they don’t compete for sunlight, and their roots also don’t compete for nutrients.
+Instead, sunflowers attract ladybugs and pollinators, and some claim they even improve the flavor and yield of corn.

 5. Cucumbers